Shen Lyu-shun

-Early life
+Early life and education

 Born on 12 November 1949 in Taipei, Taiwan, Shen was a sixth generation descendant of famous Qing dynasty official Shen Baozhen, and had other relatives who served in Taiwanese diplomatic posts in several countries, including Brazil, Japan, Iran, Niger and Rwanda.

-He obtained his bachelor's degree in law from National Chung Hsing University in 1972.
-He then continued his study in international relations at the University of Pennsylvania in the United States, where he obtained his master's degree in 1979 and doctoral degree in international relations in 1981.
+Shen graduated from National Chung Hsing University with a Bachelor of Laws (LL.B.) in 1972.
+He then was awarded the KMT's Sun Yat-sen Scholarship and completed advanced studies in international relations in the United States at the University of Pennsylvania, where he earned a Master of Arts (M.A.) in 1979 and his Ph.D. in international relations in 1981.
+His doctoral dissertation, completed under history professor F. Hilary Conroy and political scientist Donald E. Smith, was titled, "Peking’s Policy Toward Taiwan in the 1970s: A Study from the Strategic Perspective".

 Early diplomatic career

-After his PhD, Shen stayed in the U.S., serving as a staff consultant at the Coordination Council for North American Affairs (CCNAA) from 1982 to 1988.
+After receiving his PhD, Shen stayed in the U.S., serving as a staff consultant at the Coordination Council for North American Affairs (CCNAA) from 1982 to 1988.
 In 1988, he began working in the Taiwanese Ministry of Foreign Affairs (MOFA), where he worked in the Department of North American Affairs until 1990.
 Subsequently, Shen returned to the U.S., where he became Director General at the CCNAA in Kansas City from 1991 through 1993, followed by serving as the Divisional Director, Secretariat & Public Affairs at Taipei Economic and Cultural Representative Office in the United States from 1993 to 1996.
 He then returned to Taiwan, where he became Director General in the Department of North American Affairs at MOFA from 1996 to 1999.